EricCrosson/emacs-history/README.md

   TOPS-20 `DUMP` tape image of TECO EMACS.
 Not included in the git repository.
 Extracted in http://github.com/PDP-10/emacs/tree/extracted

-- emacs-16.56.tar.gz from Noah Friedman.
+- emacs-16.56.tar.gz from ftp://ftp.splode.com/pub/users/friedman/emacs/

-  "In 1993 I recovered a copy of the Emacs 16.56 sources from backup tapes at MIT because rms needed it in a court case with Unisys.
+  Noah Friedman: "In 1993 I recovered a copy of the Emacs 16.56 sources from backup tapes at MIT because rms needed it in a court case with Unisys.
 I put it back up for ftp a couple of years later and it's relatively easy to find these days."

 - emacs_18.41.tar.gz from http://bitsavers.org/bits/MIT/gnu/